kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

   <li class="post-list-item">those tech questions may suck, but they help hiring managers weed out experienced developers with the non-experienced ones.</li>
 </ul>

-Coding bootcamp grads work hard an deserve a shot at some jobs.
-But they should know that they're competing with (and are not as desired as) experienced developers for the same jobs.
+Coding bootcamp grads work hard and deserve a shot at some jobs.
+But they should know that they're competing with experienced developers for the same jobs and the latter is more desired.

+<em><strong>UPDATE</strong>: I speak hiring managers and recruiter friends regularly and from what they tell me, It's not getting easier for Bootcamp grads.</em>

 <h2>Indeed is the best online job search tool</h2>

 <h2>Using dice.com leads to spam</h2>